daveshap/ACE_Framework/README.md

 3. Discussions: https://github.com/daveshap/ACE_Framework/discussions
    - Jump into the discussions!

+We also have a Public Discord.
+Keep in mind that this repo is the Single Source of Truth!
+Discord is just for convenience.
+If it's not on the repo, it doesn't exist!
+Join the Autonomous AI Lab here: https://discord.gg/mJKUYNm8qY

 <div alt style="text-align: center; transform: scale(.5);">
 <picture>
 <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/daveshap/ACE_Framework/main/images/ACE%20Framework%20Overall%20Architecture.png" />